TommyH2661/odin-recipes/README.md

-This is a basic website displaying a few of my favourite recipes, built to practice HTML and CSS
+This is a basic website displaying a few of my favourite recipes, built to practice HTML and CSS.